Table of Contents

 5. Statement Chandelier Integration

-- This false ceiling design is architecturally crafted to feature and complement the chandelier.
-It usually uses a recessed coffer or a medallion as a stage.
+- This architectural design of a false ceiling is to put forward and complement the chandelier.
+We see that they use a recessed coffer or a medallion as a stage.

 Consider Your Spatial Dynamics